ngochungnguyenlg/steady_performance/README.md

 ## Usage example

-In the python script [example_viz.py](example_viz.py) you can find an example of how to read the data and generate a simple plot for a random benchmark in the dataset.
+In the Python script [example_viz.py](example_viz.py) you can find an example of how to read the data and generate a simple plot for a random benchmark in the dataset.
 The script requires `pandas` and `matplotlib`:
 ```
 python3 -m venv .venv
 source .venv/bin/activate
 pip install -r requirements.txt
 ```
-For analysis data:
+## For analysis data:

 In /icpe/config.py

-set the configs as your target runing:
+set the configs as your target running:
 ```Python
 config = {
     "using_last_stable_segmet": True, # using when apply paper strategy, otherwise using the longest segment for classifying steady fork.